maiananthan/election_administrator/README.md

 # electionadministrator
- Election Administrator is designed to work as manual election administrator
+ Election Administrator is a software designed to function in same way as manual election administrator works.